 Fourteen of the eighteen holes make use of water hazards, and the club boasts what is possibly one of the most challenging holes on the entire Costa Blanca golf circuit: Lo Romero golf's infamous 18th hole is a par 4 played from an elevated tee which overlooks the Mar Menor and the Mediterranean Sea, down on to an island green completely surrounded by a wide waterway.

-Accessable only via a footbridge, the approach shot to the signature 18th hole named “La Isla” is rumoured to make or break a players entire round.
+Accessible only via a footbridge, the approach shot to the signature 18th hole named “La Isla” is rumoured to make or break a player's entire round.